Tobechukwu-Ikenwe/C-learning-coded/README.md

    git clone https://github.com/yourusername/C-Learning-Codes.git

-Open the folder in your favorite IDE (VSCode, Code::Blocks, etc.)
+Open the folder in your favorite IDE (VSCode if you are starting out)

 Run any program and read through the comments carefully

-Modify the code, experiment, break it, and learn by doing!
+Modify the code, experiment, break it, and learn by practicing!

-Why Comments Matter

-Comments are not just for others—they’re for you, too.
-Writing detailed comments forces you to understand the code deeply and makes it easier to revisit months later.
-In this repo, every program is annotated so a beginner can follow along and learn confidently.